elixir-europe-training/Learning-Paths-Handbook/docs/index.md

     </br>

     :fontawesome-solid-arrow-left: **Prerequisites**
-    To be able to follow this course, learners should have knowledge in:
+    To effectively follow and read this handbook, learners should have foundational knowledge in:
     &emsp;1.
-First requirement
+Basic principles of education and curriculum development.
     &emsp;2.
-Second requirement
+Familiarity with instructional design frameworks.
+    &emsp;3.
+General understanding of the subject matter or domain for which Learning Paths will be developed.

     </br>

     :fontawesome-solid-arrow-right: **Learning Outcomes:**
-    By the end of the course, learners will be able to:
+    By consulting this handbook, learners will be able to:
     &emsp;1.
-First item
+Design structured Learning Paths tailored to specific educational or professional goals.
     &emsp;2.
-Second item
+Find examples and case studies to inspire the development of their Learning Paths.
+    &emsp;3.
+Gain an overview of how Learning Paths can be integrated into a training program like the one delivered by ELIXIR.
+    &emsp;4.
+Collaborate effectively with teams or stakeholders to plan and implement Learning Paths across various domains.
+    &emsp;5.
+Contribute collaboratively to keeping this handbook updated with the latest developments in Learning Path methodologies.
+    &emsp;6.
+Become part of a community of like-minded individuals interested in Learning Path design and implementation.

     </br>